CouchPartyGames/keycloak-extras/docker-keycloak-extensions/README.md

 ## Purpose

-Simple docker image used to add themes and extensions to keycloak's bitnami chart.
+Simple docker image used to add themes and providers to keycloak's bitnami chart.

 ## Docker

-Docker image to store custom themes and extensions for keycloak.
+Docker image to store custom themes and providers for keycloak.
 This is used to in container init images to install themes/extensions for keycloak chart.

 	wget -O providers/<some-extension>.jar <url>